V3L0C1T13S/reflectcord/src/common/rvapi/discovery/README.md

 ## Getting the buildId

-In order to get the buildId, you'll need to parse the HTML of the page.
+In order to get the buildId, you'll need to parse the HTML of one of the pages (ex. rvlt.gg/discover/servers).
 An element with the id `__NEXT_DATA__` is actually just JSON, and inside it is a buildId property.
 You can parse this JSON and use it to access the endpoints this way.

 ## Getting data